wds4/tribal-tapestry/experiment/test.md

 A certain amount of time later (between one day and one week later; ideally involving at least one sleep cycle) the test is performed using the accompanying Worksheet.

 Our Prediction (P) is that the Subject's ability to state the TTH will deteriorate rapidly.
-Specifically, any elements that the Subject previously considered both substantive and novel will be subject to rapid erasure.
+Specifically, the Subject will be *unable to recall* any elements that the Subject previously considered both substantive and novel.

-Note that for the sake of our Prediction (P), it is irrelevant whether the Subject believes the TTH to be true or false.
+Note that we are making no prediction whether any given Subject will believe the TTH to be true or false.
+Participation in this test should not be interpreted as an endorsement of the veracity of the TTH.